 There are many reasons why you should pick a specific niche.
 You cut out some competition and it helps you refine your marketing and branding messages to ring true with people.

-In addition, since your niche is something you have passion and expertise in, it can help avoiding burnout later on down the road.
+In addition, since your niche is something you have passion and expertise in, it can help avoid burnout later on down the road.

-You’ll see later on that your target audience is like your foundation of your personal training business.
+You’ll see later on that your target audience is like the foundation of your personal training business.
 If you are serious about becoming an online personal trainer, you won’t skimp on these details.

 Step 2: Develop Your Business Model

 There are a lot of different ways to run your business when becoming an online personal trainer.
-Having a business model in place can help you take more concrete steps rather then just selling something you “feel” might sell.
+Having a business model in place can help you take more concrete steps rather than just selling something you “feel” might sell.

 Your business model helps you define your brand, the services you provide, and how you provide those services.